SSPkrolik/smtp/README.md

 ## Usage

+You can find low-level API usage example projects in `examples` folder:

+ 1. `lowlevel`
+    Shows the simplest chain of routines to send e-mail message via unencrypted channel.
+ 2. `lowlevel-logged`
+    Similar to `lowlevel` but also demonstrates possibities of `SmtpReply` structure to get and log messages from SMTP server.
+ 3. `lowlevel-safe`
+    Similar to `lowlevel-logged` but also shows how to check if errors happened during mail sending session.

+You can enter folder `examples/<example-project-name>` and perform `$ dub` in order to run and test example.

+If you're a `Linux` or `OS X` user, you can use standard `sendmail` utility to get SMTP server up and running on your local host.
+For that just open new terminal tab or window and type `sendmail`.

 Here's an example of high-level `SmtpClient` API usage for sending sample email either using open or encrypted channel.